This six-week residential program gives students the opportunity to live on campus and take college courses.

 Laboratory experience will be an integral part of the class.

-Pre-bridge (grade 11) students will be required to participate in a seminar that covers the topics of leadership and career choices.
-The leadership section will help participants develop a deeper understanding of self and individual leadership styles; learn leadership skills which can achieve results and bring about valued change; and broaden their visions of what is possible in their personal, family and community lives.
+Pre-Bridge (grade 11) students will be required to participate in a seminar that covers the topics of leadership and career choices.
+The leadership section will help participants develop a deeper understanding of leadership styles; learn skills which can achieve results and bring about valued change; and broaden their visions of what is possible in their personal, family and community lives.

 Bridge students will take courses to earn nine college credits.
 The Bridge component will combine five weeks of classroom and laboratory instruction with a week of field/laboratory instruction including a trip.